jrnold/r4ds-exercise-solutions/docs/vectors.md

 In following chapters we'll see that list vectors can be very useful: for example, when processing many different models.

 </div>

+[^double-rounding: The built-in variable `.Machine$double.rounding` indicates
+                   the rounding method used by R. It states that the round half to even method is expected to be used, but this may differ by operating system.